 Keren Soffer-Sharon (she/her) came to Rise Up with over a decade of leadership experience in the Jewish social justice sector and nearly two decades of experience in education and leadership development work in both the government and nonprofit sectors.
 As a senior organizer at Jews For Racial & Economic Justice (JFREJ), Keren co-founded the first ever Mizrahi & Sephardi Caucus in the country and built the organization’s largest education and organizing program in its 30 year history.
 Throughout her career, she has trained over 5,000 people, developed over 500 leaders, and stewarded over 30 teams.
 Keren is also the co-author of Understanding Antisemitism: An Offering To Our Movement.

-Josh Bloom has spent 25 years engaged in international peace-building, human rights, and socially conscious travel planning.
-Before joining the Rise Up team, Josh was a travel planner with MEJDI Tours and a consultant to the Nathan Cummings Foundation.
-He has previously worked for T’ruah: The Rabbinic Call for Human Rights, Rabbis for Human Rights, Mercy Corps, American Jewish World Service, the Conflict and Health Programme at the London School of Hygiene and Tropical Medicine, the Organization for Security and Cooperation in Europe, Amnesty International USA, the Health and Human Rights Programme at the University of Cape Town, and UNICEF.
+Josh Bloom (he/him) has spent 25 years engaged in international peace-building, human rights, and socially conscious travel planning.
+In addition to working for Rise Up, Josh is a travel planner with MEJDI Tours.
+He has previously worked or consulted for the Nathan Cummings Foundation, Beloved Garden, T’ruah: The Rabbinic Call for Human Rights, Rabbis for Human Rights, Mercy Corps, American Jewish World Service, the Conflict and Health Programme at the London School of Hygiene and Tropical Medicine, the Organization for Security and Cooperation in Europe, Amnesty International USA, the Health and Human Rights Programme at the University of Cape Town, and UNICEF.